 - Section 3 (July): Hypoluxo, Lantana, Lake Worth

 - Section 5 (September): Riviera Beach, Lake Park, North Palm Beach

 - Section 6 (October): Juno Beach, Jupiter, Palm Beach Gardens

 Project tasks were completed between the Palm Beach TPA, Palm Tran, and three consultant teams that worked together to share information and deliver the same project message and branding.
 The project resulted in FDOT-based design templates for continuous multimodal facilities along the corridor to carry the proposed improvements forward for future funding through preliminary design and engineering.
-The project will conclude in the spring of 2018 with presentations to the TPA's advisory committees and adoption by the TPA Board in May of 2018.
+The project concluded with presentations to the TPA's advisory committees and adoption by the TPA Board in May of 2018.
 The TPA will work with FDOT, Palm Tran and municipalities along the US-1 corridor to discuss next steps for implementation.

 Palm Beach TPA & Complete Streets